Rosehip Seed Oil For Skin: A Guide To Benefits, Uses & More

 "It's quite an arduous process to sustainably extract the oil from the small rosehip seeds," said aromatherapist and essential oil expert Leigh Winters.
 As a result, high-quality rosehip oil can be pretty pricey.

-Rosehip is an especially potent healing plant, and the studies prove it.
-When taken internally, rosehip extract has been shown to help boost the health of the gut.
-Another promising study suggested that oral supplementation of rosehips might be helpful in preventing obesity.
+- Rosehip supplements can help heal the gut: Rosehip is an especially potent healing plant, and the studies prove it.
+When taken internally, rosehip extract has been shown to help boost the health of the gut2.
+Another promising study suggested that oral supplementation of rosehips might be helpful3 in preventing obesity.

-When used on the face, rosehip seed oil is essentially a cure-all.
-"Rosehip oil is a fantastic moisturizer that does not break people out," said Dr. Fishman.
-It's good for all skin types, especially dry or rosacea-prone," Dr. Fishman said.
+- An ideal oil for any skin condition: What's so great about this oil is almost all skin types can use it, notes Fishman.
+"Rosehip oil is a fantastic moisturizer that does not break people out.
+It's good for all skin types, especially dry or rosacea-prone," she adds.

 Best rosehip seed oils.